szabgab/perlmaven.com/sites/en/pages/autovivification.md

 Perl treats the nonexistent value as [undef](/undef-and-defined-in-perl).
 When `undef` is used in a [numerical operation](/numerical-operators) it acts as if it were 0.
-In most cases this would generate a <a href="/use-of-uninitialized-value"">use of uninitialized value"</a> warning, but specifically in the auto-increment operation it works without complaining.
+In most cases this would generate a "[use of uninitialized value](/use-of-uninitialized-value)" warning, but specifically in the auto-increment operation it works without complaining.

 The resulting value is then assigned back to the hash, creating the key.